North Carolina Department of Commerce

 The North Carolina Department of Commerce was formed in 1971 by the North Carolina State Government Reorganization Act.
 The department is headed by the Secretary of Commerce, who is appointed by the Governor of North Carolina.
 The Secretary is part of the Governor's Cabinet.
 The chief function of the department is to connect businesses with locations, workforce and infrastructure in North Carolina that businesses need to succeed.
 The department also connects local communities with grants and funding sources to attract new business to North Carolina.
 The department also staffs and receives policy guidance from: the North Carolina Board of Science, Technology, and Innovation; the NCWorks Commission; and the Rural Infrastructure Authority.
+NC Commerce links entrepreneurs to counseling, exporting, and capital programs via state partners, with current small business resource pages maintained on the department site.The Department also administers entrepreneurship and innovation funding through programs such as the One North Carolina Small Business Program, which provides reimbursement and matching grants for SBIR/STTR awards to support early-stage small businesses in the state.

 History

 The North Carolina Department of Commerce was created in 1971 by the North Carolina State Government Reorganization Act, specifically General Statute 143B, Article 10, Paragraph 143B-427: